 Prevents Cartilage & Joint Breakdown – Your joints go through a full range of motion that works areas of cartilage that normally aren’t used.

-Protects the Spine – Movements of the spine—forward, backward, side-bending, and twisting—give the discs the nutrients they need to stay supple.
+Protects the Spine – Movements of the spine forward, backward, side-bending, and twisting give the vertebra and discs what they need to stay healthy and supple.

 Improves Bone Health – Bone density increases with weight-bearing pressure.